MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Linux.md

 ## Ubuntu 20.04

-Ubuntu 20.04 which is an LTS release & PowerShell is not currently supported on this version, although support for this version is being considered for the 7.1 release of PowerShell.
-Please upvote this request if you would like 20.04 support https://github.com/PowerShell/PowerShell/issues/12626
+Ubuntu 20.04 is an LTS release.
+PowerShell does not currently support this version.
+Support for this version is being considered for the PowerShell 7.1 release.
+Please upvote this [request](https://github.com/PowerShell/PowerShell/issues/12626) if you would like support for Ubuntu 20.04.

 ## Debian 8